github-linguist/linguist/CONTRIBUTING.md

 ### Dependencies

 Linguist uses the [`charlock_holmes`](https://github.com/brianmario/charlock_holmes) character encoding detection library which in turn uses [ICU](http://site.icu-project.org/), and the libgit2 bindings for Ruby provided by [`rugged`](https://github.com/libgit2/rugged).
+[Docker](https://www.docker.com/) is also required when adding or updating grammars.
 These components have their own dependencies - `icu4c`, and `cmake` and `pkg-config` respectively - which you may need to install before you can install Linguist.

-For example, on macOS with [Homebrew](http://brew.sh/): `brew install cmake pkg-config icu4c` and on Ubuntu: `apt-get install cmake pkg-config libicu-dev`.
+For example, on macOS with [Homebrew](http://brew.sh/): `brew install cmake pkg-config icu4c docker` and on Ubuntu: `apt-get install cmake pkg-config libicu-dev docker-ce`.

 ## Adding an extension to a language